So-Cool/rPiTFT/Readme.md

 # Raspberry Pi TFT menu #
 A simple Raspberry Pi menu that can be used with 3.5-inch TFT touch display.
+The project is heavily inspired by [this repository](https://github.com/garthvh/pitftmenu).

 ## Usage ##
 1. Clone this repository